- When are applications due?

 Applications are processed on an on-going and individual basis.
 Some applicants plan months or years in advance for their travels, while others are eager to arrive as soon as possible.
 In any case, we are ready to supply you with all of the information you need to know about this important decision and will respond promptly to any questions you have.

-You might have some preferences after reading our descriptions, however we feel that it is best to wait until you are well into the orientation before making any final choices.
-Often, you will meet another volunteer who you would like to be placed with, and that alone may change your thinking.
+You might have some preferences after reading our descriptions through correspondence with our Communications Director, however we feel that it is best to wait until you are well into the orientation before making any final choices.
+Sometimes you will meet another volunteer who you would like to be placed with, and that alone may change your thinking.
+Other times special holidays cause a disruption in plans when schools or other placement facilities are unexpectedly closed.
+Your preference for "In the Valley" or "Out of the Valley" may change after you've had your initial introduction to Nepal.
 Once you have decided on a program, all the specifics of that program will be explained to you by one of our Volunteer Coordinators.

 We do not have any specific start dates; volunteers are welcome to join us 365 days of the year.
 Some of our placements do have season specific restrictions (for example, some of those in the high mountains are closed during mid-winter), but we will let you know before you come which are available, and find a placement ideally suited to your talents and preferences.